PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 12:51:45
+Last updated: 2024-04-08 12:52:18
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar